Ocala Civil Rights – Police Brutality Lawyer

 How Long Do I Have To File a Police Brutality Lawsuit in Florida?

-However, shorter deadlines may apply depending on the facts and defendants involved.
+However, different deadlines may apply depending on the facts and defendants involved.
 It’s best to consult an experienced Ocala civil rights attorney as soon as possible to determine the deadline that applies to your case and preserve your legal rights to compensation.

 Schedule a Free Consultation With Our Ocala Civil Rights – Police Brutality Attorneys